idafchev/idafchev.github.io/_posts/2017-04-13-crypto_part1.md

 print "Digraphs: ", digraphs
 ```

-For the punctuation statistic similar script was used and a 1000 page ebook, that I converted to txt.
+For the punctuation statistic similar script was used and a 1000 page ebook.
 ```python
 import string